nastasha-w/minsb_xray/README.md

 }
 ```

-If you used the included `wabs` absorption model, plese cite:
+If you used the included `wabs` absorption model, please cite:
 for the wabs model (in xspec): Morrison & McCammon (1983; ADS link:
 https://ui.adsabs.harvard.edu/abs/1983ApJ...270..119M/abstract)
 ```